Oral Restrictions and Watchful Waiting: When Breastfeeding Looks Fine (But Something Feels Off)

 But not all ties look this dramatic.
 Some babies grow just fine in the early weeks by “drinking from the letdown”—that easy, hormone-driven flow in the first 6 weeks.
 Once milk supply regulates around 6–12 weeks, they may begin to struggle.
 They might gulp, choke, or seem gassy.
 They may have been labeled “reflux babies” even though medication doesn’t help.
 Latch that was once painless becomes uncomfortable.
 These babies are what we lovingly call “Fat, Farty, and Fussy”—they’re gaining, but not comfortably.

 And then there are the babies who seem to be doing well but require constant feeding, contact naps, or middle-of-the-night nursing marathons to stay satisfied.
 These parents often co-sleep, use nipple shields long-term, and feel like something is just... off.
 These situations fall under what we call the “Sneaky Ties.”
-Breastfeeding technically works, but it takes a lot of compensation.
-And that can be hard to sustain.
+Breastfeeding technically works, but it takes a lot of compensation, which can be hard to sustain.

 So, What Should You Do?